alonisser/hebrew_wikilinks/README.md

 ##Notice!

-this only checks if there is a hebrew link for the english title! counting that between wikimedia algorithms and volunteers the common case is that this is a True indication.  there can be an english Title that **has a hebrew article which isn't registered in the english title**.
+This script only checks if there is a hebrew link for the english title!
+I assumed that between wikimedia algorithms and volunteers this would be enough for most cases.  there can be an english Title that **has a hebrew article which isn't registered in the english title**.
 I don't have a way to know that..

 [d1]:http://en.wikipedia.org
 [d2]:http://www.mediawiki.org/wiki/API%3aQuery_-_Properties#langlinks_.2F_ll